 USC Procedures for Rebudgeting Under Sponsored Awards

 During the life of a sponsored project, there may arise a need to revise the approved financial plan (budget) for the project.
-These procedures will describe the processes involved in requesting approval of such budget revisions.

-- Budget revisions which result in a 25% or more reduction of effort for the principal investigator/project director (PI/PD)
+- Budget revisions which result in a 25% or more reduction of effort for the principal investigator/project director (PI/PD).

-- The award terms and/or sponsor policy require prior approval for budget revisions
+- The award terms and/or sponsor policy require prior approval for budget revisions.

 Budget Revision Request Procedures

 Requests for budget revisions should be initiated by the PI/PD and/or the associated departmental business administrator.
 All budget revision requests should be submitted as a Post-Award Action in USCeRA.
 The request must include a summary of changes by budget categories with a justification for the proposed revision.

 Your SAM administrator will review the request for compliance with the sponsor’s policies and the specific terms of the award.
 If warranted, a request for approval will be submitted to the sponsor for approval.
 Upon receipt of approval, SAM will authorize the budget revision.

 Budget revision requests will be denied if the requested revision is not in compliance with university policy, South Carolina state law, federal funding policy (2 CFR 200) and funding agency policy and regulations.